Doctors Note Logo

 The next step isn't giving up.
 It's getting precise.

-Start by understanding your symptoms with a comprehensive assessment of Irritable Bowel Syndrome (IBS) using a free AI-powered tool designed to help identify your specific patterns.
+Before your next doctor's appointment, take a few minutes to check your symptoms with a free AI-powered assessment for Irritable Bowel Syndrome (IBS)—it can help you identify patterns you might be missing and prepare more informed questions for your healthcare provider.
 Then speak to a qualified doctor about a structured, layered plan tailored to you.

 IBS is chronic—but it is manageable.